 - Overall energy level considerably improved.

 - Exercise tolerance much improved, especially after some training.
-As an illustration, I can now row for 70 consecutive minutes (holding a stroke rate of 18 strokes per minute and decent split time of 2:10/500m throughout) and run 10 kilometres or ride 30+ kilometres, and still have leftover gas in the tank afterwards.
+As an illustration, I can now row for 70 consecutive minutes (holding a stroke rate of 18 strokes per minute and decent split time of 2:10/500m throughout), run 10 kilometers, or ride 30+ kilometers and still have leftover gas in the tank afterward.